vlitejs/vlite/src/providers/README.md

 Here are some points to help you in your development:

-- The provider file should return a function that tkae as parameter `Player`.
+- The provider file should return a function that take as parameter `Player`.
 - The function should return an ES6 JavaScript class that extends the `Player` parameter returned by the parent function.
 - `vLitejs` should be available before the provider import.
 - The `sample-provider.js` exposes all the necessary functions, do not rename or remove them because `vLitejs` will not recognize them.
 - The `init` function is automatically called by `vLitejs` to initialize the provider.
-- Call the `super.onPlayerReady()` function when the player is ready (the function is exposed by the parent class).
+- Call the `super.onReady()` function when the player is ready (the function is exposed by the parent class).
 - Replace the content of the following functions with the appropriate code for the new provider (except `init` and `waitUntilVideoIsReady`).

 ### Methods